 Safe Zone Program: The mission of this program is to provide a network of safe and supportive allies to the LGBTQ+ community.
 This program educates individuals on vernacular and terminology that is respectful and supportive of students with LGBTQ+ identities.

 Bringing in the Bystander: This program is evidence-based and developed by researchers at the University of New Hampshire who specialize in sexual assault prevention.
-This program is offered at various times during the year to any students wishing to participate.
+This program is offered at various times during the year to anyone wishing to participate.
 Resident Assistants and Orientation Leaders are trained in this program on a yearly basis.
 In the Spring of 2017 the Advocacy Alliance offered 16 Bringing in the Bystander programs to students, advertised through flyers around campus based on a sign up to attend system.
 There are multiple trainings that we offer for Bringing in the Bystander.
 We have 45, 60, and 90 minute versions.
 We also have a 4 hour training where students can become Bringing in the Bystander trainers to help disseminate this knowledge to the rest of campus.

 Healthy Relationships and Consent Workshops: These workshops are provided during new student orientation, but can also be tailored to a discussion style format for students on campus who want more training at later times.
 The Advocacy Alliance, listed below, works with student groups to decide what programming approach would be most helpful for them.
 These programs are designed to meet students where they are, to answer questions for them concerning red flags in relationships, how to foster effective communication, and what consent looks like in their respective relationships.